 Monitoring stocks in one’s portfolio is equally important as selecting good stocks for buying.
-Once an investment is made in a stock, the investor should keep a track of a company’s financial performance, managerial decision, policy developments etc. so that she can decide about selling a stock when its business dynamics have deteriorated.
+Once an investment is made in stock, the investor should keep a track of a company’s financial performance, managerial decision, policy developments etc. so that she can decide about selling a stock when its business dynamics have deteriorated.
 On the contrary, she may decide to increase her investment, if the business performance of the company improves.

 An investor should have a well laid out framework for monitoring his stocks.
 You may read about the process of monitoring stocks in your portfolio here:

 Investors should monitor the business parameters of companies in their portfolio.
-It would expose weak companies in their portfolio and they can get rid of them at appropriate time.
-Investors can use this money to invest in other good companies selected based on his personal fundamental analysis and avoid the opportunity cost of keeping money in non performing investments.
+It would expose weak companies in their portfolio and they can get rid of them at an appropriate time.
+Investors can use this money to invest in other good companies selected based on his personal fundamental analysis and avoid the opportunity cost of keeping money in non-performing investments.
 This would have help investors build a portfolio of good stocks, which could be held for decades to make long-term wealth from stock markets.

 3. Avoiding Emotions to Influence Investment Decision: